3noix/UJPS/README.md

 ## Remote controllers

-Moreover UJPS also provides classes to ease the creation of "remote controllers" (if you don't know what I am talking about, take a look at Roccat Power Grid, LEA extended input or GameGlass).
-A "remote controller" is an application that runs on mobile devices (or on external screens of your PC) that can send joystick events to your profile and receive inputs from it.
-The provided classes take care of the network communication between the remote controller and the profile, but you have to program the GUI yourself...
-I do not provide a GUI editor like in Roccat Power Grid or LEA extended input.
-I just provide 2 examples of "Thrustmaster MFD Cougar" implemented as remote controllers:
+Moreover UJPS permits to create "remote controllers" (if you don't know what I am talking about, take a look at Roccat Power Grid, LEA extended input or GameGlass).
+A "remote controller" is an application that runs on mobile devices (or on external screens of your PC) that can send "joystick events" to your profile and receive inputs from it.
+In the examples I provide 2 ways of creating such "remote controllers":
-- "MFD_dumb" which just simulates the bezel and sends the buttons changes to the profile
-- "MFD_smart" which is more evolved than the first one.
-It includes a few MFD pages with basic graphics (only text).
-It does not send button changes, but actions requests which can be different for the same button on different MFD pages

-These 2 examples can be run with the "ProfileMfd" profile provided.
+- With a Qt desktop application ([see examples](https://github.com/3noix/UJPS/tree/master/examples/RemoteControllers)).
+Classes are already done to take care of the communication with the profile.
+So you can focus on the GUI in C++ Qt.
+I provide 2 examples ("MFD_dumb" and "MFD_smart") which reproduce a "Thrustmaster MFD Cougar".
+Both of them works with the ["ProfileMfd"](https://github.com/3noix/UJPS/tree/master/examples/Profiles/Target/ProfileMfd) profile.
+- With Web files: define your GUI in HTML, CSS (and optionnally JS) and use the provided JS functions to take care of the communication with the profile ([see examples](https://github.com/3noix/UJPS/tree/master/examples/Profiles/Basic/ProfileWebRemote)).
+Connect your mobile device to your local Wifi network, and type in a browser the url given by the UJPS main app (you must start the profile).

 ![ScreenShot](https://i.imgur.com/NuoG9RB.png)